 Colposcopy is the diagnostic test indicated for evaluating patients with abnormal Pap test results.
-Colposcopy is a procedure that examines lower genital tract tissue under magnified illumination after the application of 3 to 5% acetic acid.
-A green filter highlights vascular patterns.7
+7During the procedure, features of the cervical epithelium are examined under magnified illumination after the application of normal saline, 3% to 5% dilute acetic acid, and Lugol iodine solution in successive steps.7 A green filter highlights vascular patterns.

-The Joint Commission requires that a process that provides fair and equal treatment to all applicants be established by the hospital or credentialing entity.
-The process entails that the “credentialing and privileging process involves a series of activities designed to collect, verify, and evaluate data relevant to a practitioner’s professional performance.
+The Joint Commission requires hospitals or credentialing entities to establish a process that provides fair and equal treatment to all applicants.
+The “credentialing and privileging process involves a series of activities designed to collect, verify, and evaluate data relevant to a practitioner’s professional performance.
 These activities serve as the foundation for an objective, evidence-based decisions regarding appointment to membership on the medical staff.
 And recommendations to grant or deny initial and renewed privileges.
-In the course of the credentialing and privileging process, an overview of each applicant’s licensure, education, training, current competence, and physical ability to discharge patient care responsibilities is established.”12
+In the course of the credentialing and privileging process, an overview of each applicant’s licensure, education, training, current competence, and physical ability to discharge patient care responsibilities is established.”13

 - Abnormal-appearing tissue in the vagina, on the cervix or vulva, perineum, perianal area, or male genitalia.

 - Abnormal-appearing cervix, even if cervical cytology is normal.

 - Patient history indicates high risk for cervical cancer, such as a male partner who has had previous or current sex partners who developed cervical cancer.